giuliodondi/kOS-Shuttle_OPS1/README.md

 - the _Display_ will show different things depending on the flight phase.
 There will be plenty more about this later on.
 - the _Message Window_ at the bottom displays printouts of the program state.
 Useful to monitor the abort state

+**The abort buttons and selectors, except for engine failure, are frozen at program start and unfreeze after SRB separation**

 ## The ASCENT TRAJ displays

 ![ascent_traj_displays](https://github.com/giuliodondi/kOS-Shuttle_OPS1/blob/master/Ships/Script/Shuttle_OPS1/images/ascent_traj_displays.png)